polpielladev/polpiella.dev/src/pages/sourcery-swift-package-command-plugin.md

 }
 ```

-When we come to unit test features that use this new `Camera` service, we want to make sure that an actual `AVCaptureSession` is not generated and we can mock this protocol.
+When we come to unit test features that use this new `Camera` service, we want to make sure that an actual `AVCaptureSession` is not created.
+We just want to make sure that the right calls to the camera service are made from our system under test (SUT).
+For this reason, it makes sense to create a mock version of the protocol with no implementation but with a set of variables to help us unit test and assert that the correct calls have been made.
 This is a very common scenario in Software Development and, if you have ever maintained a big codebase with a lot of unit tests, this can be a bit tedious too.

+> Little sidebar: In this article I will use the term `Mock` only for simplicity sake as that is the terminology that Sourcery's template uses. `Mock` is a rather overloaded term though and normally, if I was creating the test doubles myself I would further specify the terminology to whether it is a `Spy`, a `Dummy`, etc. There is a [very good article](https://martinfowler.com/articles/mocksArentStubs.html) by [Martin Fowler](https://twitter.com/martinfowler) if you are interested in learning a bit more about test doubles.

 Well, worry not!
 Sourcery can help!
-There is a template called [AutoMockable](https://github.com/krzysztofzablocki/Sourcery/blob/master/Templates/Templates/AutoMockable.stencil) which generates mocks for any protocols in its given input sources which conforming to the `AutoMockable` protocol.
+There is a template called [AutoMockable](https://github.com/krzysztofzablocki/Sourcery/blob/master/Templates/Templates/AutoMockable.stencil) which generates mocks for any protocols in its given input sources which conform to the `AutoMockable` protocol.

-> The AutoMockable, along with many others, can be found in [Sourcery's repo](https://github.com/krzysztofzablocki/Sourcery/tree/master/Templates/Templates).
-You can also [write a template of your own](https://github.com/krzysztofzablocki/Sourcery/blob/master/guides/Writing%20templates.md) for Sourcery to use.
+> The AutoMockable template, along with many others, can be found in [Sourcery's repo](https://github.com/krzysztofzablocki/Sourcery/tree/master/Templates/Templates).
+You can also [write a template of your own](https://github.com/krzysztofzablocki/Sourcery/blob/master/guides/Writing%20templates.md) to meet your project's needs.

 Let's now update the `Camera` protocol to conform to the newly defined and empty `AutoMockable` protocol.
-This interface simply acts as a target for Sourcery to find and generate code from it.
+This interface simply acts as a target for Sourcery to find and generate a mock from it.

 ```swift:NavigationView.swift
 // Protocol to be matched